Induction Generator: Types & Working Principle

 An induction generator always starts as an induction motor, the most common type of motor in the world.
 As you know, a motor converts electrical energy into mechanical energy, and a generator does the opposite.

-In an induction motor, the rotor constantly tries to keep up with a rotating field in the stator (the synchronous speed), which is created by the applied ac.
+In an induction motor, the rotor constantly tries to keep up with a rotating field in the stator (the synchronous speed), which is created by the applied AC.
 The rotor slips and does not turn as fast as this rotating magnetic field; if the rotor could catch up, no torque would be generated because there would be no relative motion between the rotor and the field.

-In a motor, ac that is applied to the stator is converted to mechanical rotational power that is taken from the rotor (hence, it is the armature).
+In a motor, AC that is applied to the stator is converted to mechanical rotational power that is taken from the rotor (hence, it is the armature).

 Slip is the difference in speed between the rotor speed and synchronous speed of the rotating stator field; as the load increases in a motor, slip increases and the motor slows.